Japan edges closer to intervention in yen after rare gov't, cbank joint statement | Business

 Japan edges closer to intervention in yen after rare gov't, cbank joint statement

-Japan's government and central bank said on Friday they were concerned by recent sharp falls in the yen in a rare joint statement, the strongest warning to date that Tokyo could intervene to support the currency which has sunk to 20-year lows.
+Japan's government and central bank said on Friday they were concerned by recent sharp falls in the yen in a rare joint statement, the strongest warning to date that Tokyo could intervene to support the currency as it plumbs 20-year lows.

 - Country: